MicroPhase/fpga-docs/source/DEV_BOARD/Z7-NANO/Z7-NANO_Reference_Manual.md

 ## ●1.
 Overview

-​	Z7 Nano is a commercial-grade development board based on Xilinx Zynq-7000 SoC (XC7Z010 or XC7Z020) with up to 4Gb of DDR3/L SDRAM, 128MB of SPI flash memory, Gigabit Ethernet PHY transceiver, a USB PHY transceiver and a simple way to provide power.
+​	Z7 Nano is a development board based on Xilinx Zynq-7000 SoC (XC7Z010 or XC7Z020) with up to 4Gb of DDR3/L SDRAM, 128MB of SPI flash memory, Gigabit Ethernet PHY transceiver, a USB PHY transceiver and a simple way to provide power.
+And it is available in commercial (XC7Z010、XC7Z020) and industrial (XC7Z020) versions, with customizable variants available upon request，customised requirements may be subject to minimum order quantities, please contact us for details.

 ​	It is suitable for software verification and hardware development, helping to accelerate project progress.